Induced cosmological anisotropy by a gauge-gravity interaction: Numerical solutions

 \section{Numerical solutions}

-We solve the full system of coupled differential equations for scalar, gauge field, and Einstein parts order-by-order and present the relevant solutions here; the full equations can be found in Appendix~\ref{app:pertexp}.
+We solve the full system of coupled differential equations for scalar, gauge field, and Einstein parts order-by-order and present the relevant solutions here; the full equations can be found in \ref{app:pertexp}.
+When generating these solutions we fix the background FLRW cosmology to the parameter set $H_0=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_m=0.3$, $\Omega_\Lambda=0.7$.
 The qualitative behaviour of these solutions indicate that the field content $\phi(t)$ and $A_\mu(t)$ have considerable contribution in the early Universe before decaying exponentially, and eventually flowing to the homogeneous and isotropic attractor fixed point, which exactly corresponds to FLRW.

 The initial conditions for all the variables are in general coupled, and need to satisfy the equations of motion; therefore, the conditions shown in Table~\ref{tab:initconds} are the ones we choose as ``primary'', whilst the rest are derived.
-In Appendix~\ref{app:const} we present our method for finding the rest of the boundary conditions from the Einstein equations in a consistent way.
+In \ref{app:const} we present our method for finding the rest of the boundary conditions from the Einstein equations in a consistent way.

 From the zeroth-order equations we can solve the isotropic part of the scale factor $\alpha^{(0)}$ from the zeroth-order Einstein equations.
 Here we have imposed boundary condition at the isotropic fixed point and solved the evolution of the Einstein equations.
 The evolution of the zeroth order scalar and the gauge fields, $\phi^{(0)}$ and $\psi^{(0)}$ respectively.